 “She has grown wicked,” said the fisherman’s wife, “but still I know she is mine.”

 “And I feel it too,” said her husband.

 By now the argument was quite heated.
 The whole court was watching the quarrel unfold.
-But Undine stepped forward to embrace Bertilda.
-“It’s true.
+Undine stepped forward to embrace Bertilda, “It’s true.
 You are my sister,” she said, “not by birth, but because we shared the same parents who cared for us.”

-But even in the morning, the stubborn Bertilda would not accept the kindly fisherman and his wife as her true parents.
+Even in the morning, the stubborn Bertilda would not accept the kindly fisherman and his wife as her true parents.
 They were so broken hearted, that they left the castle and returned to their cottage.
-Her own foster parents were angry with her, and she quarreled with them too.
-And yet she remained friends with Undine, and lingered on in the castle.
-Sir Huldbrand, Undine, and Bertilda would often go around together, walk arm in arm, and the trio were almost inseparable.
-And then one day, as they walked along the banks of the River Danube, Bertilda said “Oh How I wish that one day I could see Vienna!”
+Her own foster parents were angry with her, and she quarrelled with them too.
+Yet she remained friends with Undine, and lingered on in the castle.
+Sir Huldbrand, Undine, and Bertilda would often go around together, walking arm-in-arm, and the trio were almost inseparable.
+Then one day, as they walked along the banks of the River Danube, Bertilda said “Oh, how I wish that one day I could see Vienna!”

 Undine said simply, “I can but try.”
-She went to stand in the prow of the boat and called out … “My Own Uncle, Lord Kuhleborn, can you not accept that I am human now?
+She went to stand in the prow of the boat and called out, “My Own Uncle, Lord Kühleborn, can you not accept that I am human now?
 You must leave me and my husband in peace!”
-Her voice had a magical, etherial quality.
+Her voice had a magical, ethereal quality.

-And when he heard his niece, Lord Kuhleborn rose his ghostly white head out of the waters before the ship.
+When he heard his niece, Lord Kühleborn rose his ghostly white head out of the waters before the ship.
 The sailors screamed as he picked up the prow and sent them all slipping and sliding across the deck, and to the back of the boat.
-And at that moment, as he two was scrabbling to get a hold of a rope or a mast, Huldbrand called “Oh Why did I not marry Bertilda when I had the chance?”
+At that moment, as he two was scrambling to get a hold of a rope or a mast, Huldbrand called, “Oh, why did I not marry Bertilda when I had the chance?”